kuanrcl/MySQL_Test_Drive/Lab3/Readme.md

 ```
 ![sql6](img/sql-6.png)

-Run the following queries in your ssh terminal
+For the next few SQL, run the following queries in your ssh terminal

 ```
 mysql